elysia090/Lab/docs/IPC.md

 10.4 Doorbell ordering
 10.4.1 Doorbell loads/stores MAY be Relaxed.
 10.4.2 Correctness MUST rely on Acquire/Release on head/tail plus user-space rechecks.
-10.5 Flags ordering
+10.5 Flags and initialization ordering
+10.5.1 Creator MUST initialize all header fields, all reserved bytes, the ring bytes, head=0, tail=0, and doorbells=0.
+10.5.2 Creator MUST set or clear NOT_FULL_ENABLED before setting INITIALIZED.
-10.5.1 Creator MUST set flags.INITIALIZED using a Release operation after initialization is complete.
+10.5.3 Creator MUST set flags.INITIALIZED using a Release operation after initialization is complete.
-10.5.2 Blocking loops MUST read flags using Acquire when checking for SHUTDOWN/CLOSED to ensure prompt visibility.
+10.5.4 Blocking loops MUST read flags using Acquire when checking for SHUTDOWN/CLOSED to ensure prompt visibility.
+10.5.5 Attach MUST NOT perform operations until INITIALIZED is observed with Acquire.
 	11. Ownership and attachment protocol (mandatory) 11.1 Exactly one Producer may perform push operations.
 11.2 Exactly one Consumer may perform pop operations.
 11.3 Cross-process uniqueness MUST be enforced via flags bits:
-11.3.1 attach_producer MUST set PRODUCER_ATTACHED via compare_exchange on flags.
+11.3.1 attach_producer MUST set PRODUCER_ATTACHED via compare_exchange on the whole flags word.
-11.3.2 attach_consumer MUST set CONSUMER_ATTACHED via compare_exchange on flags.
+11.3.2 attach_consumer MUST set CONSUMER_ATTACHED via compare_exchange on the whole flags word.
+11.3.3 CAS success ordering MUST be AcqRel and failure ordering MUST be Acquire.
+11.3.4 CAS MUST preserve all other defined flag bits (it MUST only set the relevant ATTACHED bit).
-11.3.3 If the relevant bit is already set, attach MUST fail with Error::AlreadyAttached.
+11.3.5 If the relevant bit is already set, attach MUST fail with Error::AlreadyAttached.
-11.3.4 v0.0.1 defines no crash-recovery or stealing of attachments.
+11.3.6 v0.0.1 defines no crash-recovery or stealing of attachments.
 A stale ATTACHED bit requires creating a new queue.
 11.4 Only Producer writes head.
 Only Consumer writes tail.
 11.5 Only Consumer waits on doorbell_ne.
 11.6 Only Producer waits on doorbell_nf when NOT_FULL_ENABLED.